pjf/pjf.github.io/tech/_posts/gittip.md

 ## Disclosure

-I'm a casual for handling support requests at Gittip.
-I've tried to be involved with policy decisions where I can, including those related support, code of conduct, and expectations of privacy.
+I'm a casual member of the support team at Gittip.
+I've tried to be involved with policy decisions where I can, including those related to support, code of conduct, and expectations of privacy.
 I've received money from the Gittip payroll.